faryabiLab/Azurify/README.md

 ## Runtime

-Azurify annotates 100,000 variants in approximately 30 mminutes of runtime, but can be memory intensive.
+Azurify annotates 100,000 variants in approximately 30 minutes of runtime.
+You should expect to need more than 16GB of memory and longer runtimes as record volume increases.

 ## The Azurify Project